AdarshRawat1/Aid-Assist/README.md

 ![d61a7a49-89d7-4395-abb2-25e204d0c8db](https://github.com/AKACHI-4/Aid-Employ/assets/99159580/9b1c4640-b104-4ba1-8e9a-6b7564ceba70)

 ### Challenges

-The primary challenge is with Gemini-Pro's unavailability for fine-tuning.
-The team considers move ahead with a simpler telegram chatbot and used gemini chat for the filtering and tagging.
+The primary challenge was with Gemini-Pro's unavailability for fine-tuning.
+The team considers move ahead with a python script based telegram chatbot.
+Multimodal Tasks with the Gemini API [firestore-multimodal-genai@0.0.8] Extension for the filtering and tagging of posts .

 ### Future Steps
+**Under Development**
+-  Integrating Google Maps to platform so that users can perform food/Cloth/toy deliver volunteering while going on evening walk. (resources available for charity can be posted in platform with pickup location).

+**Potential Scaling**
 The team envisions direct government involvement, allowing efficient management of government-owned and local social welfare programs.
 Integration of AI models for program verification is a potential future enhancement.

 ### Scaling